viridia/klendathu-v1/DesignNotes.md

 * Delete project memberships when deleting projects and/or users.
 * Don't allow people to be added to project if they are already members.
 * User autocomplete has a bug where it gets stuck sometimes.
+* Limit projects query to projects the user can see.
+* Make sure deleting an issue cascades to linked issues.

 URLS:
   https://github.com/mlabieniec/complexity